csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 ### hebbian learning and pca

-- pca can also be thought of as a tool for decorrelation (in pc dimension, tends to be less correlated)
+- pca can also be thought of as a tool for decorrelation (pc coefs tend to be less correlated)
 - hebbian learning = fire together, wire together: $\Delta w_{ab} \propto <a, b>$ note: $<a, b>$ is correlation of a and b (average over time)
 - linear hebbian learning (perceptron with linear output)
 - $\dot{w}_i \propto <y, x_i> \propto \sum_j w_j <x_j, x_i>$ since weights change relatively slowly